top of page

 Charaxes hildebrandti

-species-group Etheocles.
-This group includes the 'black charaxes' of which there are five species recorded at Semuliki: C. virilis, C. viola, C. catachrous, C. etheocles and C. cedreatis.
+species group Etheocles.
+This group includes the 'black charaxes' of which there are six species recorded at Semuliki: C. virilis, C. viola, C. catachrous, C. etheocles, C. baumanni and C. cedreatis.
 The males are characteristically very difficult to differentiate and so the evidence of a species presence is often with an identification of the female.
 The female (which can have many forms) will be displayed along with a male, based on descriptions from 'The Charaxinae Butterflies of Africa' by Stephen Henning.

 Charaxes viola.jpeg